1Paint/GroupMe-Chat-History/README.md

 Update v1.1 (April 21, 2016)
 -------
 * A 'Repair' function now enables one to fix a chat history file whose chat retrieval was prematurely terminated due to an HTTP Error.
 Only works for chat histories obtained using v1.1+.
+The runtime listed when repairing chat histories is not accurate.
 * The time of chat history retrieval is now added to the end of the chat history file name.
 * Whitespace at the beginning and end of an inputted token are now ignored.
 Should fix the bugs people have been having with their tokens.
 * Console version will now have lower/no priority in terms of updates.